3 Types of Argument

 Here are the easy steps that can help your structure your argument effectively:

 - Before you write an essay, you need to have a compelling topic.
 Choose a controversial and debatable topic for your argumentative essay.
-If you need some ideas, see our post on interesting argumentative essay topics recommended by essay experts.
+If you need some ideas, see our post on interesting argumentative essay topics.